Anniversary logo Anniversary logo animation

 Based at the Sibelius Academy, the Transforming Musicianship project attended to the renewal of learning and performance practices among classical musicians by highlighting the importance of learner identity.
 The findings have the potential to transform higher music education pedagogy, not only in Finland, where the study took place, but also in other Western countries with similar professional study programs.
 Through a longitudinal metacognitive intervention, participating postgraduate musicians and the PI developed artistic autonomy, became more self-regulated in their learning, and went through self-discovery processes as learners and professionals.
 This contributed to their future-making decisions and learner identity building.
 The participants also critically addressed their professional learning pathways and thus acknowledged that this research contributed to their holistic development, and the pedagogies that underpinned their training were insufficient to prepare them for working life.

-In sum, the research project participants have become more autonomous, motivated, metacognitive, and self-regulated as learners and future professionals, as reported in all of the related publications.
-In addition, the final societal function of the research in the long-term has been analysed through a policy-based article currently in review.
-It has the potential to affect change in the professional education of classical musicians in other Western countries.
+In sum, the research project participants became more autonomous, motivated, metacognitive, and self-regulated as learners and future professionals, as reported in all of the related publications (see below).
+In addition, the final societal function of the research in the long-term has been analysed through a policy-based chapter.
+The project has the potential to affect change in the professional education of classical musicians in other Western countries.

 Publications

-López-Íñiguez, G., Burland, K., & Bennett, D. (in press).
-Understanding the musical identity and career thinking of postgraduate classical music performance students [Special issue on Identity and Music].Musicæ Scientiæ, 26(3)
+López-Íñiguez, G., Burland, K., & Bennett, D. (2022).
+Understanding the musical identity and career thinking of postgraduate classical music performance students [Special issue on Identity and Music]Musicæ Scientiæ26(4), 746–760.

 López-Íñiguez, G., & Bennett, D. (2020).
 A lifespan perspective on multi-professional musicians: Does music education prepare classical musicians for their careers?
 Music Education Research, 22(1), 1–14.